ShipEngine/shipengine-php/README.md

 > ⚠ **WARNING**: This is alpha software under active development. `Caveat emptor` until a 0.1.0 release is ready.

-A PHP client built on the [ShipEngine API](https://shipengine.com) offering low-level access as well as convenience methods.
+A PHP library built on the [ShipEngine API](https://shipengine.com) offering low-level access as well as convenience methods.

 </hr>